Skip to main content

 • Nongame fish may be taken with certain special devices for personal use (bait or personal consumption) using any valid license that provides inland fishing privileges.
 See restrictions under “Taking Nongame Fish, Crustaceans, and Mollusks for Personal Use” below.

-• Nongame fishes may be taken with archery equipment (see General Hunting Regulations) under any license that authorizes hunting or fishing privileges.
+• Nongame fishes may be taken with archery equipment under any license that authorizes hunting or fishing privileges.
 See restrictions under “Archery Equipment” on General Hunting Regulations.

-• Special devices (see “Special Fishing Devices” Inland Fishing Regulations may be used to take nongame fish with a Special Fishing Device License (see Inland Fishing Regulationss) in those counties and waters with open seasons (see “Seasons and Waters” Inland Fishing Regulations).
+• Special devices (see “Special Fishing Devices” Inland Fishing Regulations) may be used to take nongame fish with a Special Fishing Device License (see Fishing Licenses) in those counties and waters with open seasons (see “Seasons and Waters” Inland Fishing Regulations).

 • Crab pots may not be used in inland fishing waters or in designated waterfowl impoundments located on game lands, except that persons owning property adjacent to the inland fishing waters of coastal rivers and their tributaries may set two crab pots attached to their property and a special device license is not required.